ABC-523 Instructions

 Priority of Applicants

-If the number of applicants is equal to or less than the number of licenses available, all applicants will be notified that they have 90 days to complete a formal application for their specific premises.
+If the number of applicants is equal to or less than the number of original special legislation on-sale general licenses available, all applicants will be notified that they have 90 days to complete a formal application for their specific premises in the identified, authorized census tracts.

-If there are more applicants than licenses available, a virtual drawing will be held.
-The date, time, and details of any drawing will be posted on the ABC website (www.abc.ca.gov).
-After the drawing is held, the department will notify each applicant by mail of their priority position.
+If there are more applicants than an original special legislation on-sale general licenses available, a public drawing will be held; the time, date, and place of any drawing will be posted on the department’s website (www.abc.ca.gov).
+After the drawing is held, the department will notify each applicant by mail of their position in the drawing.

 Successful Drawing Participants